Tharunakula/Home-Assignment-5/README.md

 11.Plotting Losses: We plot the generator and discriminator losses over the training iterations to observe how they change over time.

+Deliverables:

+  * Generated Image Samples: You will see three separate plots showing 64 generated digit images at Epoch 0, 50, and 100.
+Observe how the generated digits start as random noise and gradually become more recognizable over the epochs.

+  * Screenshot or Plots Comparing Losses: A plot will be displayed showing the generator and discriminator losses over the training iterations.
+You can take a screenshot of this plot.
+Ideally, you'll see the discriminator loss fluctuating but generally staying at a reasonable level (not collapsing to zero or one too quickly), and the generator loss also fluctuating as it tries to fool the discriminator.

 **Q4.Data Poisoning Simulation**

 1.Small Initial Dataset: We create a tiny dataset of movie reviews with associated sentiment labels (1 for positive, 0 for negative).
 Notice a few reviews mention "UC Berkeley."